postBG/kaggle-titanic/README.md

 In traditional models, I think there should be feature engineering.
+And Normalization will definitely helpful.

 And almost every models are very easily overfitted which means training accuracy was much more higher than validation accuracy.